Upcoming In-Person Advocacy Events

 NCLG Advocacy Chair Wiliiam Nifong

-will be representing the interests of Latin and Greek programs and all second language education
+represented the interests of Latin and Greek programs and all second language education

 to Congressional members on October 16 and in February with our delegation.